inf581-pvz-anonymous/pvz_rl/README.md

 ```
 python plot_training_ddqn.py NAME
 ```
+In red is the performances of the agent evaluated by removing the epislon-greedy policy used for training and using a greedy policy instead (i.e. epsilon=0).

 ### Evaluate the agent
 To evaluate your newly trained agent, you'll have to modify the script_evaluate.py file in the following way.
 Change the agent_type variable in accordance to the trained agent (e.g "DDQN") and then replace the loaded path by the chosen "NAME" in the corresponding if clause in the main function.